junobuild/juno/README.md

 ## 🖥️ Bootstrap

-Planning to build a decentralized website, blog, or application?
-Quickly scaffold your project with ready-made templates.
+Planning to build a website, blog, or web application?
+Start quickly by scaffolding a new project using a template.

 ```bash
 # with npm